checklist/checklist-support/docs/automation.md

 - ${now.time} - current time
 - ${fields.1} - TBD

-For example, if your template is name "Corona Daily" and the Trigger name is "{template.name} {fields.1} - {now.date} at {now.time}" then the system will replace when creating the checklist and the resulting name will be: "Corona Daily - Jan 25, 2021 at 14:19 pm".
+For example, if your template is named "Corona Daily" and the Trigger name is "{template.name} {fields.1} - {now.date} at {now.time}" then the system will replace when creating the checklist and the resulting name will be: "Corona Daily - Jan 25, 2021, at 14:19 pm".

 In most cases, you can simply leave this field as is.